- Adaptive Enterprise

 Moreover, the GDPR not only demands compliance, but also requires you to demonstrate compliance.
 Architecture and architecture models are the major source of this information, in particular when you need a coherent and connected view of everything related to personal data.

-View our recorded webinar 'Are you prepared for GDPR' and find out how enterprise architects can leverage architecture models in risk and security analysis and how Enterprise Studio can help you.
+View our recorded webinar 'Don't let the GDPR be a loose cannon' and find out how enterprise architects can leverage architecture models in risk and security analysis and how Enterprise Studio can help you.

 1. In most organizations, enterprise architects do not have final responsibility for ensuring regulatory compliance.
 This responsibility may lie with your legal department, Chief Risk Officer, Chief Compliance Officer, Chief Information Security Officer, or with the Data Protection Officer newly required by the GDPR.
 Teaming up with these officials and making them aware of the potential contribution of architecture is the first step.